 Electrolytes are substances everybody needs to manage, regulate, and maintain important bodily functions.
 These are depleted through physical activity and fasting, so you want to be sure you’re getting enough of the following electrolytes in your feeding windows.
 Remember, too, that the best way to absorb electrolytes is through whole foods, not supplements, unless you are at an extreme deficit and require supplementation.

-Some signs that your electrolytes are too low include such symptoms as headaches, heart palpitations, lightheadedness, muscle cramps, and fatigue to name a few.
+Wondering whether your electrolytes are too low?
+Signs and symptoms include headaches, heart palpitations, lightheadedness, muscle cramps, and fatigue to name a few.

 Analyze your urine